AI for SMEs — Strategy, Use Cases and Roadmap 2026

 AI is not risk-free.
 Four categories must be actively managed — and each has an established remedy.

 Hallucinations.
-Language models invent facts when no sources are provided — typically 5 to 20 percent of responses to questions outside their training knowledge.
-The three effective remedies: RAG architecture with mandatory sources (the model may only answer what is in the context), structured outputs against a schema (JSON Schema validates the answer structure), and human-in-the-loop for high-risk decisions.
-With this, hallucination rates in our projects drop below 2 percent.
+Language models invent facts when no sources are available — typically 5 to 20 percent of answers to questions outside their training knowledge.
+The three effective remedies: RAG architecture with a source requirement (the model may only answer what is in the context), structured outputs against a schema (JSON Schema validates the answer structure), and human-in-the-loop for high-risk decisions.
+This brings the hallucination rates in our projects below 2 percent.

 Bias.
-Models inherit the bias of their training data — gender stereotypes in occupation recommendations, skin-colour bias in image analysis, language bias toward English.
-In B2B SMBs rarely the main issue, but in HR applications legally and ethically delicate.
-Standard countermeasures: bias audits before go-live, regular retraining with corrected datasets, external reviews by diversity experts.
+Models adopt the biases of their training data — gender stereotypes in job recommendations, skin-colour biases in image analysis, language bias in favour of English.
+In the B2B SME world this is rarely the main sticking point, but in HR applications it is legally and ethically sensitive.
+Standard countermeasures: bias audits before going live, regular retraining with corrected data sets, external reviews by diversity experts.

 Vendor lock-in.
-Anyone wiring every workflow hard against the OpenAI API depends on the vendor's pricing and strategic decisions.
-Remedy: an abstraction layer across multiple providers (Vercel AI SDK, LiteLLM, or a custom routing layer) so a model swap is possible without code changes.
-In our projects switchability between Claude, GPT-4o and Mistral is always built in.
+Anyone who hard-wires all workflows against the OpenAI API depends on the provider's pricing and its strategic decisions.
+Remedy: an abstraction layer over multiple providers (Vercel AI SDK, LiteLLM, or your own routing layer), so that a model switch is possible without code changes.
+In our projects, the ability to switch between Claude, GPT-4o and Mistral is always built in.

 Security.
-Prompt injection (manipulating the model via instructions smuggled into the input) is in 2026 the most common AI-specific security weakness.
-Indirect prompt injection via RAG sources, data exfiltration through model responses and jailbreaks against content filters are real attack vectors.
-We test every AI application before go-live against the OWASP LLM Top 10 — the AI security sister of our audit platform Reepa Security covers exactly this area.
+Prompt injection (manipulating the model through instructions smuggled into inputs) is in 2026 the most common AI-specific security vulnerability.
+Indirect prompt injection via RAG data sources, data leakage via model responses and jailbreaks against content filters are real attack vectors.
+We test every AI application before going live against the OWASP LLM Top 10 catalogue — the AI security sibling of our audit platform Reepa Security covers exactly this area.

 AI training for employees

-The biggest hurdle in AI introductions is not the technology but acceptance and competence in the team.
+The biggest hurdle in AI rollouts is not the technology but acceptance and competence within the team.
 Three training stages have proven themselves in our projects.

-Stage 1: foundations for everyone.
-A four-hour workshop for all employees, regardless of role.
-Content: what can an LLM do, what not?
-Which data may we enter, which not?
-What does hallucination mean in practice and how do I spot it?
+Stage 1: Foundations for everyone.
+A four-hour workshop for all employees regardless of role.
+Content: What can an LLM do, what can't it?
+Which data may we input, which not?
+What does hallucination concretely mean, and how do I recognize it?
 How do I write a good prompt?
-Which tools do we provide, which are forbidden?
-This basic training is not optional — anyone using customer data with an LLM without it is a data-protection risk.
+Which tools do we provide, and which are prohibited?
+This basic training is not optional — anyone who goes into an LLM with customer data without this knowledge is a data protection risk.

-Stage 2: department deep-dive.
-A two-day training session for power users per department.
-Content: department-specific use cases, advanced prompt patterns (few-shot, chain-of-thought, role prompting), tool integration (custom GPTs, Claude projects, n8n workflows), output quality control.
-The outcome is a library of tested prompts and workflows for the respective department.
+Stage 2: Departmental deep dive.
+Two days of training for power users per department.
+Content: department-specific use cases, advanced prompt patterns (few-shot, chain-of-thought, role-prompting), tool integration (custom GPTs, Claude projects, n8n workflows), output quality control.
+The result is a library of tested prompts and workflows for the respective department.

 Stage 3: AI champion programme.
-Four to six weeks of coaching for one employee per area, who internally takes over knowledge transfer and pushes new use cases forward.
-A mix of own projects, weekly coaching sessions with our team, and a documented set of knowledge routines, tool configurations and escalation paths.
-After completion the organisation can scale further without external consulting.
+Four to six weeks of support for one employee per area, who takes on internal knowledge sharing and drives new use cases.
+A mix of their own projects, weekly coaching sessions with our team, and a documented set of knowledge routines, tool configurations and escalation paths.
+On completion, the organization can continue to scale without external consulting.

-We tailor the training content to your tools, your industry and your compliance requirements — from the executive briefing to the technical deep-dive for IT.
+We tailor training content to your tools, your industry and your compliance requirements — from the management briefing to the technical deep dive for IT.

 Request training